lesterpjy/uva_msai_vault/RL/1 - Introduction.md

 The slides illustrate RL in the context of broader machine learning:

 1. **Supervised Learning**: Learning to predict from labeled examples (e.g., classifying images as "2")
     - Uses datasets with human-provided answers
     - Data doesn't depend on what is learned
     - Data points are independent and identically distributed (i.i.d.)
 2. **Unsupervised Learning**: Learning patterns without labels (e.g., clustering data points)
     - Discovers structure in unlabeled data
 3. **Reinforcement Learning**: Learning to act to maximize rewards
     - Improves over human performance through trial and error
     - Data depends on current strategy/policy
     - Data occurs in sequential form, not i.i.d.
     - Fundamentally about "learning to do" rather than "learning to predict"

 ### Real-World RL Applications

-The slides show several applications of reinforcement learning:

 - Game playing (AlphaGo/AlphaZero)
 - Robotics (cooking and assistance robots)